jjcyz/airport-management-system/README.md

 ### Refactoring

-The coupling is the most ideal and the cohesion is high.
-There is room for improvement with more time.
-The GUI class can be separated into multiple classes the relationship between the classes can be improved.
+The coupling is the most not the ideal as there tends to be may collections.
+Namely, lists of passengers are used quite frequently.
+The cohesion is high however I believe that I could have made better uses of abstract classes.
+I believe that the GUI can be separated into multiple classes as there is quite a bit of code that can be grouped together.
+There is room for improvement and with more time, the relationship between the classes can be improved.
 Namely, the bi-directional relationships in the code can be refactoring such that saving and reloading using JSON will be less difficult.
 By doing so, the coupling in this application would decrease.

 ### GUI sampler